stt-datacore/website/static/crew/torres_liaison_crew.md

 published: true
 ---

 Worse than average in nearly every statistical category.
-She can contribute some faction event work with double-digit events to date and the only other Torres DIP option is a pack-only who’s not in the portal, but the bulk of her value is in +1 Diplomat.
+Super rare sister Brigitte Torres has gobbled up one more shuttle opportunity for Torres' scattershot events, leaving those infrequent bonuses her main attribute alongside the most valuable collection spot a purple crew can currently have - Diplomat.